Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Universality

 The factor $S_{pp}$ reduces to $1$ when $\muH = M_\psi$, such that $\Delta^{[n]}_{pp}(M_\psi^2) = \Delta^{[n]}_{\rm ShF}(M_\psi^2)$.
 For this scale choice, $\Delta^{[n]}_{\rm ShF}(M_\psi^2)$ is compatible with the corresponding one presented in Ref.~\cite{Fleming:2019:TMDShF} for $\chi_c$ decay into light-quarks, where the NLO TMDShF up to corrections of ${\cal O}(|\kT|^{-1})$ is given by a constant too.

 According to our findings, in principle one may obtain the value of $\Delta^{[n]}_{ep}(\widetilde Q^2)$ from the experimentally determined $\Delta^{[n]}_{pp}(M_\psi^2) = \Delta^{[n]}_{\rm ShF}(M_\psi^2) \, \big(\!\neq \Delta^{[n]}_{ep}(M_\psi^2)\big)$, by evolving $\Delta^{[n]}_{\rm ShF}(M_\psi^2)$ to $\Delta^{[n]}_{\rm ShF}(\widetilde Q^2)$.
 Hence, we propose a strategy for the extraction of the TMDShF from different processes, relying on their factorizability.
-For processes where we have a dominant hard scale it is reasonable to expect that by setting $\muH$ equivalent to it we reduce our uncertainties in the extraction of the TMDShF.\footnote{ This applies to both $pp$, where we have only $M_\psi$, and SIDIS, if $Q \gg M_\psi$ or $Q \ll M_\psi$ (including photoproduction). } Then, this term can be re-used for every process involving $J/\psi$ by evolving $\Delta^{[n]}_{\rm ShF}$ to the scale $\muH'$ and combining it with the proper process-dependent extra soft factor $S(\muH^{\prime\, 2})$.
+For processes where we have a dominant hard scale it is reasonable to expect that by setting $\muH$ equivalent to it we reduce our uncertainties in the extraction of the TMDShF.\footnote{ This applies to both $pp$, where we have only $M_\psi$, and SIDIS, if $Q \gg M_\psi$ or $Q \ll M_\psi$ (including photoproduction).} Then, this term can be re-used for every process involving $J/\psi$ by evolving $\Delta^{[n]}_{\rm ShF}$ to the scale $\muH'$ and combining it with the proper process-dependent extra soft factor $S(\muH^{\prime\, 2})$.

-For completeness, we mention that according to Ref.~\cite{Catani:2014:ppOpenQuark} the TMD factorization for open heavy-quark pair production in hadron collisions also involves an additional process dependent factor (which happens to be denoted by $\Delta$, but should not to be confused with ours).
-This additional factor stems from soft radiation in the $Q \bar Q$ production and can in principle even depend on the angle of $\qT$.
-Hence, it is natural to expect an additional process dependent soft term in the quarkonium case too.
-In that sense we expect that our extra soft term $S$ will acquire azimuthal and rapidity dependences if one goes beyond the order and approximation we have considered, as they are present in the $\Delta$ quantity of Ref.~\cite{Catani:2014:ppOpenQuark}.
+{For completeness, we mention that the soft factor derived for the open heavy-quark pair production also involves an additional process-dependent factor~\cite{Catani:2014:ppOpenQuark, Catani:2021cbl, Ju:2022wia} (which is sometimes denoted by $\Delta$, but should not to be confused with ours).} This additional factor stems from soft radiation in the $Q \bar Q$ production and can in principle even depend on the angle of $\qT$.
+Hence, it is natural to expect an additional process-dependent soft term in the quarkonium case too.
+In that sense we expect that our extra soft term $S$ will acquire azimuthal and rapidity dependences if one goes beyond the order and approximation we have considered, as they are present in the $\Delta$ quantity of {Refs.~\cite{Catani:2014:ppOpenQuark, Ju:2022wia}}.